Is Strictly Come Dancing broadcast live? Or is it filmed in advance? Here’s what you need to know…

 Is Strictly Come Dancing live on Saturday nights?

 Yes.
 Strictly Come Dancing is broadcast live from Elstree Studios near London, going out every Saturday night through the autumn all the way up to the final in December on BBC1.

-Any mistakes, tumbles and awkward moments are immediately beamed out across the nation – from Ed Balls nearly dropping Katya Jones, to costume malfunctions, to unintended innuendos.
-There’s no chance of a do-over.
+Any mistakes, tumbles and awkward moments are immediately beamed out across the nation – there’s no chance of a do-over.

 Of course the VTs (“this week in training…”) are pre-recorded.
 That’s because the dance floor is being prepared for the next performance, with props and lights and plenty of glitter.

 Is the Strictly Sunday night results show live or pre-recorded?

 You’ll notice they don’t say “live from Elstree Studios” on the Sunday night – and that’s because the results show is recorded in advance.

 After everyone gathers together to chant “keeeeeep dancing!!” at the end of the live show on Saturday evening, there’s a bit of a break so audiences at home can vote.
 As the vote closes, filming for the Sunday night results show begins.